 In response to this, the Sierra Leone Ministry of Health is working with Masanga UK and Partners in Health to create an Internal Medical Training Programme.

-The programme enrolls students that have completed their Clinical Science Diploma at the Makeni School of Health Sciences.
+The programme enrolls students that have completed their Clinical Science Diploma at the School of Clinical Sciences, Makeni.
 Once enrolled, students carry out placements at Masanga Hospital and Kono District Hospital.

 Here they learn through clinical rotations in Internal, Emergency and Critical Care Medicine supplemented by lectures, bedside teaching, case based discussions and simulation training.